 The Company files income tax returns in the U.S. federal jurisdiction, and in various state and foreign jurisdictions.
-The Company is no longer subject to tax examinations from the IRS for all years for which tax returns have been filed before 2011.
-With a few exceptions, the Company is no longer subject to state and local income tax examination by tax authorities for the years before 2011.
+The Company is no longer subject to tax examinations from the IRS for all years for which tax returns have been filed before 2015.
+With a few exceptions, the Company is no longer subject to state and local income tax examination by tax authorities for the years before 2015.
 In 2009, the Company entered into a voluntary program with the IRS called Compliance Assurance Process ("CAP").
 The objective of CAP is to contemporaneously work with the IRS to achieve federal tax compliance and resolve all or most of the issues prior to filing of the tax return.
-The Company has elected to participate in the CAP program for 2018 and may elect to continue participating in CAP for future tax years; the Company may withdraw from the program at any time.
-In major foreign jurisdictions, the Company is generally no longer subject to income tax examination of 2011, the Company is currently under examination in certain foreign jurisdictions; however, the outcomes of those reviews are not yet determinable.
-In the first quarter of 2018, the Company received a preliminary tax assessment from Indonesia.
-The Company is currently evaluating the impact of the preliminary findings on its tax rate for the first quarter of 2018.
+The Company has elected to participate in the CAP program for 2019 and may elect to continue participating in CAP for future tax years; the Company may withdraw from the program at any time.
+In major foreign jurisdictions, the Company is generally no longer subject to income tax examinations for years before 2012.
+However, statutes in certain markets may be as long as ten years for transfer pricing related issues.
+The Company is currently under examination in certain foreign jurisdictions; however, the outcomes of those reviews are not yet determinable.